-Nearly every month, within the wellbeing sector, there’s a claim that a new technique will, ‘turn your mood around and change your life forever’.
+Nearly every month, within the healthy living sector, there’s a claim that a new technique will, ‘turn your mood around and change your life forever’.
 Unsurprisingly, most of these claims are exaggerated at best.
 However, research suggests that practising self-compassion can genuinely hold the key to improving your mental health and is so much more reliable than the ever shifting feeling of self esteem.
 So, I bring you 5 ways self compassion improves wellbeing.

 Its basically talking to yourself in a kind, understanding and compassionate way.
 Imagine the way you’d talk to a close friend – non-judgemental tone, understanding perspective and the belief that even though they’ve messed up this time, they’ll go on to thrive.
 Apply that same tone in the way you talk to yourself.
 That’s self-compassion, and it’s great for mental health.

 1. Self compassion is better for success than high self esteem

 There’s a saying, “There’s no such thing as failure, it’s all feedback.”
 When things go wrong, studies have found that people who deal with the setback in a loving and self-compassionate way bounce back quicker than those who ruminate and blame themselves.
 Kristin Neff, professor of educational psychology at Texas University, has carried out multiple studies in the area of self compassion.
 She found that people who practise self-compassion are more likely to recover from setbacks and go on to succeed than people with high self-esteem.
 Neff believes that self-esteem can be based on feeling superior to others, whereas self-compassion is universal and non-judgemental.

 2. Self compassion can help female athletes overcome injuries (so it should work for your pain too)